 PhD in Data Science

-- Responsible Use of Data and Algorithms
+- DATA 35900: Responsible Use of Data and Algorithms

-- Foundations of Machine Learning and AI Part 2
+- DATA 37711: Foundations of Machine Learning & AI – Part 1

-Synthesis project
+Synthesis Project

 Students will take courses during the first two years after which they focus primarily on their research.
 A milestone in this transition is completion of a synthesis project before the end of the second year in the program.
 Thesis projects can be done in partnership with any of DSI affiliates and aims to meaningfully connect PhD students to their chosen focus areas.

-Thesis Advisor and Dissertation Committee
+Thesis Advisor & Dissertation Committee

 Students typically select a thesis advisor by the beginning of their second year.
 By the end of the third year, each PhD student, after consultation with their advisor, shall establish a thesis committee of at least three faculty members, including the advisor, with at least half of the members coming from the Committee on Data Science (CODAS).

-Proposal Presentation and Admission to Candidacy
+Proposal Presentation & Admission to Candidacy

 By the end of the third year, students should have scheduled and completed a proposal presentation to their committee in order to be advanced to candidacy.
 The proposal presentation is typically an hour-long meeting that begins with a 30-minute presentation by the student followed by a question and discussion period with the committee.